JagCesar/Tesla-API/README.md

 ## Status

 Please keep in mind that this project is on-going and I haven't had time to add or verify all functionality yet.
 If you have a Tesla and are willing to try out this implementation drop me a note on Twitter [@JagCesar](https://twitter.com/jagcesar) or open an Issue here on GitHub and I'll quickly throw together an example project.
-Open sourced of course so you know nothing weird is going on.

 ## How to get started